 Have you ever wondered why so many people get their wisdom teeth surgically removed?
 “Wisdom teeth” are the molars that are the furthest back in your mouth, and are most commonly removed because they won’t fit in your mouth if they grow all the way in.
 The majority of people who need to get them removed do so when they are teenagers or young adults.
 Wisdom teeth removal involves a simple surgery.
 Whether you still need to get your wisdom teeth taken out or have someone close to you who is planning on getting the surgery, we are excited to share some of our favorite ways to keep your recovery as enjoyable as possible!

-- Manage the pain carefully.
-There is a high chance that you will have some pain and swelling in the days directly following your surgery.
-One of the best ways to manage this pain is by using an ice pack.
-Make sure to ask your dentist about how often you should be using it.
-It is also important to not directly place ice on your face, as this can potentially lead to an ice burn.
+There is a high chance that you will have some pain and swelling in the days immediately following your surgery.
+One of the best ways to manage this is by using an ice pack.
+Make sure to ask your dentist about how often you should be using an ice pack.
+In addition to this, it is important to not directly place ice on your face, as this can lead to an ice burn.
 Pain medication is another way to help your recovery along.
 Your dentist will be able to guide you in whether you need to be taking over-the-counter or prescription medications.
 You may also be advised to take antibiotics.
 Antibiotics will help protect your mouth from infection as the wounds heal.

 Recovery from wisdom teeth removal should be treated like any other surgery recovery: with patience and gentleness.
 Being careful about what you’re eating, proactively managing your pain, and keeping the surgery wounds clean are three simple ways to keep your recovery short, sweet, and simple!
 Make sure to listen to and follow your dentist’s recovery tips as well.
 If you or someone you know has questions about the wisdom teeth surgery and recovery process, you can reach us today at (972) 820-8780.